 Upon completion of the Minecraft city-states, the students participated in Thucydides Day, showcasing their city-states and putting their politics to the test.
 First, students presented their city-states.
 Each was unique and creative, and demonstrated all they had learned about the world of ancient Greece.
 For example, the fictional city-state of Darkos was an island nation with a powerful navy.
 The students put shipwrecks in the waters off the coast to prove it.

 Students then had their understanding of power politics tested by a simulation.
 Each city-state had to respond to a threat by allying with Athens or Sparta, or remaining neutral in the conflict to come.
 As a conclusion to this project-based learning experience, the students wrote individual position papers on whether or not they agreed with their city-state's position, a further opportunity to demonstrate their understanding not just of their city-state, but also of the broader geopolitical topics we learned about over the trimester.

 All in all, the third form Greek city-states was a success.
 The student engagement during the city-state creation process was intense!
 The use of Minecraft made it possible for all of them to work hard but it also required plenty of collaboration, communication, and compromise.
 The energy and excitement at Thucydides Day demonstrated not only how much the students learned, but also a high level of ownership.
 History truly came alive!

-At an all-boys institution like Salisbury, project based learning experiences like the third form Greek city-states project are critical, and most often a huge success.
-Our faculty are experts in educating boys and by tapping into the strengths of the male brain, project base learning experiences provide boys the opportunity to master content while honing essential skills that extend beyond the classroom walls.
+At an all-boys institution like Salisbury, project-based learning experiences like the third form Greek city-states project are critical, and most often a huge success.
+Our faculty are experts in educating boys and by tapping into the strengths of the male brain, project-based learning experiences provide boys the opportunity to master content while honing essential skills that extend beyond the classroom walls.